thingdom/node-neo4j/README.md

 };
 ```

-Importantly, batch queries execute (a) sequentially and (b) transactionally: either they all succeed, or they all fail.
+Importantly, batch queries execute (a) **sequentially** and (b) **transactionally**: they all succeed, or they all fail.
 If you don't need them to be transactional, it can often be better to parallelize separate `db.cypher` calls instead.

 ## Transactions